/root/iRedMail/iRedMail.tipson your server.

 Perform Full Deployment to start the deployment.

-Depends on the components you selected, and network connection speed, it may take few minutes or even longer to finish.
+Depends on the components you selected, and network connection speed between your server and our deployment server, it may take few minutes or even longer to finish.
 Please be patient.

-It will refresh the page every 5 seconds and show you the latest output of Ansible task, you can watch and (hopefully) have some fun. :)
+It will refresh the page every 5 seconds and show you the latest output of deployment task, you can watch and (hopefully) have some fun. :)

 If you have any question or issue, feel free to open a new support ticket, clearly explain the question or issue, support team will try to reply as soon as possible.

-You can update your name, time zone, password on the
+You can update the account profile on the

-do not like this platform, you're free to remove your account here too.
+If you do not like this platform, you can find a button on this page to remove your account.